Brain Tumor Treatment

 Gamma Knife: Washington University School of Medicine offered the first Gamma Knife technology in Missouri.
 This technology enables physicians to treat brain targets that are surgically hard-to-reach or inaccessible with high accuracy and safety in a well-tolerated outpatient procedure.
 More than 3,400 patients have been treated at the Washington University Gamma Knife Center.
 Gamma Knife radiosurgery is a treatment option for a number of neurosurgical conditions, including intracranial metastatic brain disease, arteriovenous malformations (AVMs), acoustic neuromas or schwannomas, pituitary adenomas, and meningiomas.
 In some instances, it may be equivalent to an open neurosurgical procedure.
 Because it is generally performed on an outpatient basis, it is cost-efficient, preventing lengthy hospital stays, expensive medications, and occasional long-term rehabilitation.

-Hyperfractionated radiation therapy: Useful in the treatment of brain stem gliomas, this radiation treatment divides the total dose of radiation into small doses in treatments given in small daily doses called fractions given over several weeks.
+Hyperfractionated radiation therapy: Useful in the treatment of brain stem gliomas, this radiation treatment divides the total dose of radiation into small doses called fractions that are given daily over several weeks.
 In contrast to the one-day radiosurgery, this technique is used for tumors located close to sensitive structures, such as the optic nerves or brain stem.

 Radiation plus Hyperthermia: In the treatment of pineal astrocytic tumors, a novel clinical trial combines external radiation plus hyperthermia (heat) therapy to enhance the effectiveness of the radiation without upping the dosage.

-Brachytherapy, installing radioactive seeds into recurrent gliobastomas can deliver focal radiation, reducing the dose to normal structures.
-Clinical trials are exploring this, along with novel methods for delivering chemotherapy and radiotherapy locally to an infiltrating
+Brachytherapy, installing radioactive seeds into recurrent glioblastomas, can deliver focal radiation, reducing the dose to normal structures.
+Clinical trials are exploring this, along with novel methods for delivering chemotherapy and radiotherapy locally to an infiltrating tumor.